pathologicalenvy/pathological-envy-framework/manuscripts/M2_regulatory_reorganization/chapters/07-ambiguity-without-exit.md

 Its function is not belief formation but interpretive labor.

-The system intensifies signal parsing—tone, timing, omission, sequence—while maintaining multiple competing hypotheses.
+The system intensifies signal parsing - tone, timing, omission, sequence - while maintaining multiple competing hypotheses.
 Certainty is actively pursued but not yet fixed.

 Object value is preserved.